 Board diversity/Composition of the Board

-The composition of the OSB Board, and the balance of Independent Directors can be found below:
+The composition of the Board can be found here:

 The independence of the Non-Executive Directors is reviewed annually.
 Non-Executive Directors are appointed for 3 years.
 This can be renewed for up to 3 terms (9 years).

 The size and composition of our Board is reviewed by the Group Nomination and Governance Committee to ensure we have an appropriate balance of skills and experience.

 The Board meets formally at least seven times a year, with more ad-hoc meetings.
 There is an annual calendar of agenda items to ensure that all matters are given due consideration and are regularly reviewed.
 The Board has established Committees responsible for different areas of the business, each with their own terms of reference, which are reviewed annually.